mlswg/mls-architecture/draft-ietf-mls-architecture.md

 When a client requests a KeyPackage in order to add a user to a group, the DS should provide the minimum number of KeyPackages necessary to satisfy the request.
-For example, if the request specifies the MLS version, the DS might provide one KeyPackage per supported ciphersuite, even if it has multiple such KeyPackages to enable the corresponding client to be added to multiple groups before needing to upload more fresh KeyPackages.
+For example, if the request specifies the MLS version, the DS might provide one KeyPackage per supported cipher suite, even if it has multiple such KeyPackages to enable the corresponding client to be added to multiple groups before needing to upload more fresh KeyPackages.